seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **KENT**
 To be acknowledged, madam, is o'erpaid.
 All my reports go with the modest truth;
-Nor more nor clipp'd, but so.
+Nor more nor clipp'd, but so. /

 **CORDELIA**
-Be better suited:
+/ Be better suited:
 These weeds are memories of those worser hours:
-I prithee, put them off.
+I prithee, put them off. /

 **KENT**
-Pardon me, dear madam;
+/ Pardon me, dear madam;
 Yet to be known shortens my made intent:
 My boon I make it, that you know me not
 Till time and I think meet.

 **CORDELIA**
-Then be't so, my good lord.
+Then be't so, my good lord. /

 *\[To the Doctor]*
-How does the king?
+/ How does the king?

 **Doctor**
-Madam, sleeps still.
+Madam, sleeps still. /

 **CORDELIA**
-O you kind gods,
+/ O you kind gods,
 Cure this great breach in his abused nature!
 The untuned and jarring senses, O, wind up
-Of this child-changed father!
+Of this child-changed father! /

+**Doctor**
+/ So please your majesty
+That we may wake the king: he hath slept long.

+**CORDELIA**
 Be govern'd by your knowledge, and proceed
 I' the sway of your own will.
 Is he array'd?